 Determining the Medicaid Enrolled Provider Type

-State Medicaid agencies must decide who will deliver the National Diabetes Prevention Program (National DPP) lifestyle change program to Medicaid beneficiaries.
-States have two options: they can use an existing provider type to deliver the program or they can create a new provider type.
+As outlined in the examples above, states can either use an existing provider type to deliver the program or they can create a new provider type.
 It is possible for states to pursue both options at the same time or to pursue one approach first and another approach at a later date.
 The graphic below depicts some key decisions involved in using an existing provider type and/or creating a new provider type.

 Please note that regardless of whether Medicaid is using an existing provider type or creating a new provider type, the Medicaid agency will have to determine the mode of delivery for the National DPP lifestyle change program: in-person, online, distance learning, and/or combination.

 Click a button below to learn more about using an existing provider type or creating a new provider type.
 Please download this summary document to understand the pros and cons of using an existing provider type and creating a new provider type.

-Content last updated: October 3, 2019
+Content last updated: May 20, 2021